More About The Fund

 5. What are the costs involved to buy FBM KLCI etf compared to unit trusts and holding individual stocks?

-FBM KLCI etf has a lower management fees of 0.5% per annum compared to an actively managed fund (about 1.5% - 2%)* or index fund (about 1%)*.
-FBM KLCI etf has no entry fees (upfront fees) compared to unit trusts that typically incur entry charges of 3% to 6%.
+FBM KLCI etf has a lower management fees of 0.5% per annum compared to an actively managed fund which is about 1.5% - 2%*.
+FBM KLCI etf has no entry fees (upfront fees) compared to unit trusts that typically incur entry charges up to 6%*.
 To attain the diversification that FBM KLCI etf offers, you would need to buy 30 individual stocks plus the trading costs of each transaction.

 6. Is trading volume an indication of how easily you can buy and sell units of FBM KLCI etf i.e. liquidity?

 No. The trading volume is not indicative of FBM KLCI etf’s liquidity.
-The Fund appoints participating dealers to accumulate the necessary stocks that make up a basket that can be divided into tradable units to meet the investors’ demand and supply of the Fund.
-We have 4 participating dealers, namely stock broking companies which are AmInvestment Bank, JF Apex Securities, TA Securities Holdings and Malacca Securities Sdn Bhd as market makers for FBM KLCI etf.
+The Fund appoints market makers to accumulate the necessary stocks that make up a basket that can be divided into tradable units to meet the investors’ demand and supply of the Fund.
+Currently, we have AmInvestment Bank Berhad and Malacca Securities Sdn Bhd as market makers for FBM KLCI etf.

 7. Who are the Manager and Investment Manager for FBM KLCI etf?

-FBM KLCI etf’s Manager is AmFunds Management Berhad, which is marketed under the AmInvest brand.
+AmFunds Management Berhad, which is marketed under the AmInvest brand.
 AmInvest is a multiple award-winning funds management house based in Malaysia with decades of experience in managing funds and investments.
-AmFunds Management Berhad emerged as the pioneer in exchange traded funds (ETFs) when it introduced Malaysia’s first bond ETF, ABF Malaysia Bond Index Fund in 2005 and Malaysia’s first equity ETF, FBM30etf (now known as FBM KLCI etf) in 2007.
+AmInvest is the pioneer in exchange traded funds (ETFs) when it introduced Malaysia’s first bond ETF, ABF Malaysia Bond Index Fund in 2005 and Malaysia’s first equity ETF, FBM30etf (now known as FBM KLCI etf) in 2007.